Luther King House

 Our BA and MA courses have been designated by the government for eligible students to receive student loan funding towards their fees and/or living costs.
-Full-time undergraduate students from England and Wales who have not previously completed a degree are usually eligible for a tuition fee loan of £6000 to cover their tuition fees in full, and additional ‘maintenance support’ of up to £6,500.
+Full-time undergraduate students from England and Wales who have not previously completed a degree are usually eligible for a tuition fee loan of £6,165 to cover their tuition fees in full, and additional ‘maintenance support’.
 Tuition fee loans are also available for eligible part-time students (but not maintenance support).
 The loan begins to be repaid once you have started work, and are earning more than £21,000 per year.
 Full details, including eligibility criteria and how to apply, are provided on the Student Finance England and Student Finance Wales websites, and on the Student Loans Company Student Room site.
 Students from Scotland and Ireland have slightly different arrangements and should contact the relevant bodies. (ie. Student Awards Agency for Scotland or Student Finance Northern Ireland).
 Students from other areas of the EU are eligible for tuition fee loans but not for maintenance support.

 The part-time and full-time MA courses are designated for postgraduate loans for UK and EU students who meet all the eligibility criteria.
 This includes a requirement to complete the MA in 1 year full-time or 2 years part-time.
 The MA, PG Cert and PG Dip are also designated for Disabled Support Allowances.

 LKH also makes available restricted bursary grants and these are assessed on the basis of personal income.

 For full details of all our fees, grants and bursaries, follow the appropriate links below: